EmbarkStudios/rust-gpu/crates/spirv-std/README.md

 This crate gives a `rust-gpu` shader access to the required `#![spirv(..)]` attribute, as well as povide all kinds of APIs that allows a shader to access GPU resources such as textures and buffers.
 Optionally, through the use of the `"glam"` feature, it includes some boilerplate trait implementations to make `glam` vector types compatible with these APIs.

-## 🚨 BREAKING 🚨

-As of `0.4.0-alpha.16`, your shaders will require a different preamble.
-See [this migration guide][migration] for more information.

 ## Example

 ![Sky shader](https://github.com/EmbarkStudios/rust-gpu/raw/b12a2f3f6a54bc841d05a9224bc577909d519228/docs/assets/sky.jpg)